Deskreen/deskreen-website-locales/README.md

 <br/>

 <a id="i-know-code-lang">
-<h2>I know how to code and I know how git works, where should I start with adding a new language for Deskreen App and Website?</h2>
+<h2>I know how to code and I know how git works, where should I start with adding a new language for Deskreen Website?</h2>
 </a>

 Fork this repo.